Tellertomate/Roomlogin/README.md

 ```

 ## 4. Filling in information
+You only edit information in the master db!
+Now you should fill in the coredata on the masterdb (rooms, students and chips) where you connect students and chips in the assignments table and fill in the roomid's into the corresponding login scripts.
 - To create, change or delete entries in the students, chips, rooms and assignments tables use the entrieinteractiontool.py
 ```
 sudo python3 entrieinteractiontool.py
 ```